vicinityh2020/vicinity-agent/docs/AGENT_API.md

 ### Accessing the property of local object

-The reverse as accessing of remote objects.
+The reverse to accessing of remote objects.
 If some remote object accesses the property of some of local objects within this Agent Service.
-Basically, if remote object wants to access local object in Agent Service, it must use the remote object access using its Agent Service, as described above.
+Basically, if remote object wants to access local object available via **this** Agent Service, it must use the remote object access using **its** Agent Service, as described above.

 If request is received, the local object with requested VICINITY **oid** is found and the request is translated to call of related Adapter